Bragar Eagel & Squire, P.C. Reminds Investors That Class Action Lawsuits Have Been Filed Against Allbirds, and Nutanix and Encourages Investors to Contact the Firm

-NEW YORK, April 17, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Allbirds, Inc. BIRD, and Nutanix, Inc. NTNX.
+/EIN News/ -- NEW YORK, April 23, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Allbirds, Inc. (NASDAQ: BIRD), and Nutanix, Inc. (NASDAQ: NTNX).
 Stockholders have until the deadlines below to petition the court to serve as lead plaintiff.
 Additional information about each case can be found at the link provided.

 Class Period: In connection with the Company’s November 2021 IPO; November 4, 2021 - March 9, 2023